Dingln/geno_server/README.md

 # Geno Server

-In order for Geno to train the model and utilize voice commands, an instance of this server must be running locally.
+NLU back-end for the Geno IDE.
+The IDE trains a NLU model for Geno-enabled websites, which is used to understand voice commands by end-users of the website.
+Currently, the IDE and server are only configured to work locally.

 ## Installation

- and you've navigated to this directory via the command line.
+Follow these instructions after cloning this repository and navigating to it via the command line.

 1. Using Python 3.7+ (3.8 is not supported), create a new virtual environment.